jschmidt92/sog-website/content/knowledgebase/getting-started.md

 ### Multiplayer
 You have to change two things here:

 First is the **Summary** of the mission.
-This should be the same as the `overviewText` in `SOG_Framework\config\description.hpp`.
+This should be the same as the `overviewText` in `SOGFramework\config\description.hpp`.
 This way the description in the mission selection screen will match with the one on the player slot screen.

 The second thing you have to change is the **Respawn** settings.
 Change it from 'Disabled' to 'Respawn on Custom Position'.
 > **Note:** You have to change this even if the mission has no respawns.